Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Supplementary Data

-\bmhead{Model for predicting $\kappa$} As seen in Figure \ref{optics}a, in an ideal differential drive system lateral motion is prohibited and the path of the robot can be described by its progression along a tangent circle with curvature $\kappa$.
+In an ideal differential drive system lateral motion is prohibited and the path of the robot can be described by its progression along a tangent circle with curvature $\kappa$.
 The robot travels with a body velocity $V_b$ and the motor separation is given by 2$\delta$.
-We write the following equations for the left and right motor velocities: \begin{linenomath*}
+We write the following equations for the left and right motor velocities: